-Does this financial product have a sustainable investment objective?
-Yes No It will make a minimum of It promotes Environmental/Social (E/S) characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % have a minimum proportion of 10% of in economic activities that sustainable investments qualify as environmentally with an environmental objective in economic sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do with an environmental objective in not qualify as environmentally economic activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not
+Does this financial product have a sustainable investment objective? • Ves \square \mathbf{X} It will make a minimum of sustainable in-It promotes Environmental/Social (E/S) vestments with an environmental obcharacteristics and while it does not jective: % have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments in economic activities that qualify with an environmental objective in The EU Taxonomy as environmentally sustainable economic activities that qualify as environmentally sustainable under system laid down in under the EU Taxonomy the EU Taxonomy \boxtimes in economic activities that do not with an environmental objective in qualify as environmentally suseconomic activities that do not tainable under the EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy activities.
+Sustaina- \square with a social objective It will make a minimum of sustainable in-It promotes E/S characteristics, but will vestments with a social objective: not make any sustainable investments %